BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

 Defines one or more global parameters of the scenario.
 These have no semantics in Scenic, simply having their values included as part of the generated `Scene`, but provide a general-purpose way to encode arbitrary global information.

-If multiple ``param`` statements define parameters with the same name, the last statement takes precedence, except that Scenic world models imported using the :sampref:`model` statement do not override existing values for global parameters.
+If multiple ``param`` statements define parameters with the same name, the last statement takes precedence, except that Scenic world models imported using the :keyword:`model` statement do not override existing values for global parameters.
 This allows models to define default values for parameters which can be overridden by particular scenarios.
 Global parameters can also be overridden at the command line using the :option:`--param` option, or from the top-level API using the ``params`` argument to `scenic.scenarioFromFile`.